Top

 MUST VISITS

-• Kaziranga wildlife sanctuary to witness the extinct one-horned Rhinoceros and various other wildlife species.
+• Kaziranga Wildlife Sanctuary to witness the extinct one-horned Rhinoceros and various other wildlife species.

 • The Majuli is the largest river island in the world.
 It is surrounded by the trans-boundary river Brahmaputra.